In active development · First households signing on · Fire season 2026Introducing CIVIC by GNOSIS — for Newfoundland & Labrador

 Fire perimeter, evacuation route, muster points — cached on your phone, no signal needed.

-Your household’s risk record.
-So when decisions get made, you’re not invisible.
+Madeline’s risk record.
+So when decisions get made, she’s not invisible.

-Live preview · Coming to NL towns 2026
+Live preview · Coming to Newfoundland and Labrador towns 2026

 9:415G